Propagating Alocasia | Full Alocasia propagation guide

 Alocasia plants are tuberous, which means they sprout from a central rhizome.
 Because of this, unlike many other houseplant species such as Monstera, it’s not really suitable for propagation by means of taking cuttings.
-Luckily that doesn’t mean propagating your Alocasia will be a challenge.
+Luckily that doesn’t mean propagating your Alocasia will be too much of a challenge.

-This plant grows in a clumping manner, which means that if you remove it from its pot you’ll usually find that it actually consists of multiple plant clumps.
-In addition to that, a healthy Alocasia plant will often produce offsets itself.
+In addition to that, a healthy Alocasia plant will often produce offsets.
 These grow from its roots and form tiny copies of the adult plant that can easily be removed and replanted in a separate container.

 In this propagation guide we’ll be using my Alocasia ‘Sarian’, a human-cultivated cross between the popular Alocasia zebrina and Alocasia micholitziana.
 The plant in question was quite crowded when I got it, and because I didn’t want to repot it to a bigger container (this cultivar grows massive!)
 I decided that division was the way to go.